 To find a solar company that works with your budget, ask for free, detailed quotes from three to five providers.
 The quotes should list all costs as well as all solar equipment included.
 Comparing several quotes helps you identify the most cost-effective option.

 Top-notch solar installations should have strong workmanship and performance guarantees.
 A workmanship guarantee covers installation issues, such as cracks in the panels, poor alignment, or poor wiring.
 A performance warranty guarantees a minimum energy output.
-Comprehensive warranties show that a solar company believes in its work.
+Comprehensive warranties indicate that a solar company believes in its work.

 Incentive Type: Property Tax Incentive